pedrovillalobos/posts-csv-export-with-rank-math/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wp-export-rank-math/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/posts-csv-export-rank-math/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Tools->Export Rank Math screen to configure and export your data
+3. Use the Tools->Posts CSV Export with Rank Math screen to configure and export your data

 == Frequently Asked Questions ==